 A local (site-wide) search is a standard UBCMS feature, common on larger or more complex sites.

-Look in your websites folder (e.g. /content/www/your-site) for a page named "searchresults" (/content/www/your-site/searchresults).
+In the SItes Console, look in your websites folder (e.g. /content/www/your-site) for a page called 'Search Results' (/content/www/your-site/searchresults).

-If your site does not yet have a site-wide search, one can be added easily.
+If your site does not have this page, one can easily be added.

-Not every site needs a search — it all depends on how much content you are providing, and how easy it is for your visitors to find the information they are seeking.
+People like to search, but not every site needs one—it all depends on how much content you are providing, and how easy it is for your visitors to find the information they are seeking within your site.

-If your site does not have a 'Search Results' page, your Unit Web Leader or Site Manager can request it through the Special Request form.
+If your site does not have a 'Search Results' page, your Unit Web Leader or Site Manager can request it through by contacting the DCT Help Team.

 Once your site has a Search Results page, any author can configure it for you.